Who knows about Keanu's fate in EastEnders? And how much do they know?

 It was a dark Christmas Day in Walford when it looked like EastEnders had killed off Keanu Taylor, but a flashback episode a week later confirmed that Martin Fowler didn’t have it in him to be the Mitchells’ hitman for hire and had sneakily set Keanu free, making him vow to stay ‘dead’ and never return.

 Martin and Keanu, along with fellow witness/co-conspirator Linda Carter, became locked in a tense secret that no one else could ever know.
-Except Martin then went and blabbed to Keanu’s mum Karen, and crumbling Linda is on the verge of ‘fessing up with each swig of vino.
+Except Martin then went and blabbed to Keanu’s mum Karen, and crumbling Linda started to let things slip with each swig of vino.

 The truth about Keanu’s fate has become a knotty, tangled timebomb-in-the-making involving an increasing number of characters – and it’s getting complicated.